Power Technology Occupational Endorsement

 This Occupational Endorsement is for students wanting to begin a career on large vessels working in the engine room as an USCG documented OILER.

 OILER is the "qualified" entry level position in the engine room.
 Program completers may find employment with the state ferry system, private ferries, cruise ships, seafood processors, tug boats, or any other large sea going vessel.
-This degree incorporates a six month un-paid internship at sea as part of the requirements.

 NOTE: There is also an Associate of Applied Science (AAS) degree program for OILERS if you are interested in a degree from UAS.